pranitastudent/Exam-Dashboard/README.md

 #### Dataset

 The dataset for this project was  fictious examination performance datset downloaded as a csv file from [Kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams).
-Th dataset was created by the 'SP Scientist' and is
+Th dataset was created by the 'SP Scientist' and is available on Kaggle.

 ## Acknowledgements